-Cadet began as a study of the Bauhaus type styles of the 1970s, descendants of Herbert Bayer's experimental designs of the 1920s.
-Based purely on straight lines and perfect circles, these designs and their imitators flooded the market in the ‘70s and reached such ubiquity that today they’re strongly associated with that era.
-While many digital revivals of varying quality are readily available, their overuse and familiarity tend to limit their appeal.
+The Cadet font family began as a study of the Bauhaus type styles of the 1970s.
+These descendants of Herbert Bayer's experimental designs of the 1920s were built on straight lines and perfect circles and flooded the market in the ‘70s.
+The look became so ubiquitous that today they’re strongly associated with that era.

-What I set out to achieve with Cadet was a design that retained much of the character and charm of the style but stayed rooted enough in traditional sans serif forms to avoid becoming overly decorative and abstract.
-The hope was that this approach would maximize its utility in a contemporary context.
-Cadet is not based on or inspired by any single typeface but is instead an amalgamation and refinement of some of my favorite elements of the style.
+The goal with Cadet was to reinterpret this style through a contemporary eye.
+The result retains much of the charm and character style without feeling overly familiar.
+Cadet is not based on or inspired by any single typeface but is instead a sort of Frankenstein of some of our favorite designs from the past.
 Some clear points of reference are Busorama (1970), Marvin (1969), Pump (1970), and Kabel (1928).

 In order to add some versatility, the Cadet family contains a number of stylistic alternates to certain letters.
 These can be accessed through the "OpenType" menu and most Adobe design programs.